yaacovCR/graphql-spec/spec/Section 5 -- Validation.md

   - Each {variable} in {variables} must be used at least once in either the operation scope itself or any fragment transitively referenced by that operation, excluding fragments that define the same name as an argument.
+- For every {fragment} in the document:
+  - Let {variables} be the variables defined by that {fragment}.
+  - Each {variable} in {variables} must be used at least once transitively within the fragment's selection set excluding traversal of named fragment spreads.

 **Explanatory Text**